Sankalpspd/Heart-Murmur-Detection-from-Phonocardiogram-PCG-signals/README.md

 A stack of Convolutional Neural Network (CNN) layers processes the spectrogram input to extract spatial and frequency-based acoustic features.

-# Temporal Modeling with BiLSTM
+# Temporal Modeling with Bi-LSTM

 The CNN output is reshaped and passed through Bidirectional LSTM layers, enabling the model to capture temporal dependencies within heart sound signals.